 “Gray” evolved from the Old English word grǣg.
 You can see why it's difficult to choose between the letter A and E. Both vowels can make the same "AY" sound.
 There's no clear indication as to why the English went with E while the Americans went with A.

-Interestingly, though, Samuel Johnson, an 18th century lexicographer and writer from England, considered “gray” to be the better version.
-In the end, the rest of the country didn't follow suit.
+Interestingly, 18th-century English lexicographer and writer Samuel Johnson considered “gray” to be the better version.
+In the end, the rest of his country didn't follow suit.
 And, if you continue to dig back in time, you can find references to both “gray” and “grey” in Webster's Dictionary.

 It's nice to sort out the great debate between words that are commonly interchanged or confused.
-While this one doesn't have a firm right or wrong, there are plenty that do.
+While gray vs. grey doesn't have a firm right or wrong, there are plenty that do.
 Take a look at the most commonly confused words to make sure you land on the right side of popular grammatical debates.
 Explore words similar words like stationary vs. stationery to see how they differ.